 HLTH 5374.
 Research Seminar.
 3 Hours.

-A study is made of research techniques, identification of problems, research designs and data gathering procedures.
-Students will develop a proposal for a research project.
+Students study research techniques, identification of problems, research designs, and data gathering procedures.
+Students develop a proposal for a research project.

 HLTH 5375.
 Statistical Design in Health.
 3 Hours.

-Principles of advanced statistical techniques and measurement theory with emphasis upon their application to Health, Kinesiology, and related areas will be presented.
+Students study the principles of advanced statistical techniques and measurement theory with emphasis upon their applications to Health, Kinesiology, and related areas.